Sonata

 • Needing more Sonata to achieve the same results

-The risk of Sonata addiction is higher if the drug is being abused with other addictive substances or taken on a long-term basis.
+The risk of becoming addicted to Sonata is higher if it is abused with other drugs or used for a long time.

 Sonata Withdrawal Symptoms and Detox

-If a person becomes dependent on Sonata, he or she will experience withdrawal symptoms when the use of the drug is suddenly stopped.
+If a person becomes dependent on Sonata, they will have withdrawal symptoms if they suddenly stop using it.
 These symptoms can be both physical and psychological and frequently include:

 • Rebound insomnia